-- Service is included in approved waiver.
-There is no change in service specifications. - Service is included in approved waiver.
-The service specifications have been modified. - Service is not included in the approved waiver.
+O Service is included in approved waiver.
+The service specifications have been modified.

+O Service is not included in the approved waiver.

 Service Definition (Scope):

 Medical Day Care is a program of medically supervised, health-related services provided in a non-institutional, community-based setting to medically handicapped adults who, due to their degree of impairment, need health maintenance and restorative services supportive to their community living.
 Medical day care centers must be open to participants at least 6 hours a day, 5 days a week, and meals are required to be provided.
 Participants are expected to attend at least one day a week as identified within their person-centered service plan.
 The provider is reimbursed for service rendered when the participant attends the center four or more hours.
 There are no regulations requiring that a participant must attend a center for four or more hours a day.